Muhamed-Elhosiny/Palettenwickler_Automatisierung_S7-1200/README.md

 •	Die Geschwindigkeit und Motorbewegungen über einen Frequenzumrichter (VFD) zu steuern.

+The Box Wrapper is designed to:
+- Move the wrapping film up and down using a motor.
+- Rotate the box during wrapping.
+- Stop at the appropriate top and bottom limits using limit switches.
+- Control the speed and motor actions via a Variable Frequency Drive (VFD).

 # Verwendete Komponenten:
 1. SPS: Siemens S7-1200
 2. Frequenzumrichter (VFD): 0,37 kW und 0,55 kW